Safety’s No Accident: A New Year’s Resolution Has Us Buzzing about Alarms and Detectors – Part 2: Dual-Sensor Alarms

 by Jonathan Wilson

-This is the second installment in a four-part blog series.
+This is the second installment in a three-part blog series.
+Read part one here.

 Different Types of Smoke Detectors

 Smoke alarms can come with two different types of smoke detectors.

 - Ionization detectors create a flow of ions within the device.
 When the ions are disrupted by smoke, the alarm sounds.
 Research has found that ionization sensors are best at responding to fast-burning, “flaming” fires.